metamorph-inc/openmeta-spacecraft-study/README.md

 ### Cameo Projects

 The `SysML_Model` folder contains two projects that correspond to those in the `CyPhy_Model` folder.
 The `Spacecraft.mdzip` model that corresponds to the `Spacecraft.xme` model.
-This model includes a number of SysML
+This model includes a number of SysML attempts to include functional and operational models in addition to the structural models that correspond to OpenMETA.

+The `CargoSolarPanels.mdxml` project includes the most recent modeling strategies although it doesn't include the whole spacecraft.
+We are using this model for development of concepts/implementations currently.